-Using Goal Tracker in RunningMate
+Using the Goal Trackers in RunningMate

 First, click Goal Tracker on the left hand side of the RunningMate screen.

-Doing so will bring up the following screen:
+Click Campaign Goals, which will bring up the following screen:

 Click Calculate Campaign Goals.